 “Where have you eaten before that you really liked and what did you like most about it?”

 “Where have you been that you'd never go back... and what made it so disappointing?”

 “What are some of your other favorite places... and why?”

 “Do you have any food allergies, dietary restrictions or have any foods that you simply don’t like or wouldn’t even consider trying?”

 The list goes on and on... and, while it may sound tedious, the more information I gather about someone - the more reliable (and appreciated) my recommendations tend to be.

 So, while my own personal recommendations may have served as a sort of an "organic proof of concept" - the method wasn't scalable.

-Course Restaurant Guide also offers the world's most advanced restaurant & bar bucket list maker to help you organize and share your lists of the places you don't want to forget about.
+Course Restaurant Guide also offers the world's most advanced restaurant & bar bucket list maker to help you organize & share your lists of the places you don't want to forget.

-It's ironic - we found that the best way of removing individual bias from restaurant ratings & recommendations was to create a platform that essentially serves as a celebration of each person's bias by listening to and acting on each person's opinions instead of just broadcasting them.
+It's ironic - we found that the best way to remove bias from restaurant recommendations was to create a platform that actually serves as a celebration of each person's bias by listening to and acting on each person's opinions instead of just broadcasting them.